The Monarch Charitable Foundation

 • Serving as "equal partners" rather than distant service providers

-4. Potential for Scale From their stated criteria: "We look for programs that have the potential to scale up and out."
-This doesn't mean organizations must be large, but solutions should be replicable and expandable beyond initial implementation.
+4. Potential for Scale From their stated criteria: "We look for programmes that have the potential to scale up and out."
+This doesn't mean organisations must be large, but solutions should be replicable and expandable beyond initial implementation.

 Early Childhood Portfolio: